Mordecai Kalai: Biography

 Kalai endured great personal suffering.
-His daughter, her husband (who was also his nephew, Rabbi Mazliach Luzio) and their daughter all died in a plague that struck Salonica.
+His daughter, her husband (who was also his nephew, Rabbi Mazliach Luzio, son of Rabbi Shem Tov Luzio) and their daughter all died in a plague that struck Salonica.
 His wife and another daughter also died during his lifetime.
 His student, Rabbi Moses Judah Abbas, sent him a letter containing a poem of consolation upon the death of his wife.

-Much of Kalai's written work, including responsa and sermons, was lost in the great fire of Salonica in 1625.
+Kalai was considered to be a great Talmudist and well-versed in music.
+Much of his written work, including responsa and sermons, was lost in the Great Thessaloniki Fire of 1917.

 Legacy

 Kalai is cited in several halakhic works of his contemporaries.
-He delivered a funeral sermon for Rabbi Solomon ha-Levi, whose responsa (nos.
-10 and 29, Salonica 1652) mention Kalai.
+He delivered a funeral sermon for Rabbi Solomon HaLevi, whose responsa (No. 10 and 29, Salonica 1652) mention Kalai.
 He is also referenced in: